yiisoft/yii2/docs/guide/helper-array.md

 ## Retrieving Columns <a name="retrieving-columns"></a>

 Often you need to get a column of values from array of data rows or objects.
-Common keys is getting a list of IDs.
+Common example is getting a list of IDs.

 ```php
 $data = [